mhermans/serialservice/README.md

 Current state
 -------------

-Proof of concept works: RDF data is loaded in memory; mapped to python classes and navigated using Pylons & Genshi templates.
+* Proof of concept works: RDF data is loaded in memory; mapped to python classes and navigated using Pylons & Genshi templates.
+* Site-layout: XHTML, CSS, ...
+* Dynamic data-entry forms (autocomplete with backend)

 Installation and Setup
 ----------------------